opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/understanding-sensitivity.rst.txt

     Using ``DropExcess(max_records=1)`` for the users table would have led to a sensitivity of :math:`1 * 2 * 1 + 2 * 2 * 1 = 6` instead.

-As you can see, tracking stability can be complicated.
+As you can see, tracking stability can be complicated!

+..
+    TODO(#2696): Add this back in when describe() actually shows stability info.
     When in doubt, you can use the :meth:`describe<tmlt.analytics.session.Session.describe>` method to see how stability evolves with transformations.

 Queries on tables using ``AddRowsWithID``
 -----------------------------------------